 - Medpay: This is a provision that drivers can get on their own policy that will pay for medical bills regardless of who is at fault or injured.
 So long as involvement included the insured or their vehicle.

 - Personal Injury Protection (PIP): This works similar to Medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
 It also pays out regardless of the person injured or at fault.
 So long as involvement included the insured or their vehicle.

 - Uninsured/Underinsured: Most insurance policies have uninsured/underinsured provisions.
 These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
 This can include not finding a hit-and-run driver, so long as they were at fault in the accident.

 Florida law requires every auto insurance policy to have PIP.
 This would cover damages and losses stemming from a hit-and-run car accident.
 Since PIP pays for medical bills also, Florida drivers do not need to get Medpay.

 Florida does not require motorists to have uninsured/underinsured, but most drivers carry this as it as a small add-on charge and can provide compensation in cases of a hit-and-run.
 However, the insured must ask specifically for this coverage.

 Do I need an Attorney for a Hit-and-Run?

 If you’ve been injured in a hit-and-run, you need to talk to an auto accident attorney who can evaluate your circumstances and find all sources of compensation for your injuries.
-Don’t wait around for the other driver to be found, act quickly and get the right advice.
+Don’t wait around for them to find the other driver, act quickly and get the right advice.